 Losing the track on how many trips we’ve done so far since January, not to mention absolutely nonstop week after week with some longer than just a weekend here and there.
 The “scary but exciting” side of this is to think ahead on the ones yet to come!
-This year has gone absolutely crazy, as it was the whole of 2014, but on track to beat all records.
+This year has gone absolutely crazy, but on track to beat all records.
 I cannot even cope in creating these travel guides more or less at good time, not even on the smaller word doc “use-and-throw” guides I create to keep me in line knowing where to go and what to see to the places I travel, which I create prior of writing a final travel guide after the trip in my blog.

 So here is for the first trip to France this year.
 A new destination that was in our viewpoint for a while and now finally we found a great deal with Ryanair; Perpignan.
 But as usual, the rule of thumbs works in here too, whenever is low season, get your hands quickly to grab some bargains in flights, those tend to go too quickly making no sense anymore to book such destinations for double and triple the price.
 Probably that’s why we kept postponing Perpignan until we found the right fare we would pay to come here.